 You can manage custom fields on the Custom Fields page in the xMatters web user interface.

 View and manage custom fields

-- On the Company menu, click Custom Fields.
+- From the Admin menu, under Company, click Custom Fields.

 - If there is more than one company in the system, select the company in which you want to manage the custom fields, and then click Continue.